Carnegie Mellon University

 3. State the following in your email petition:

-a. your name
+1. your name

-b. your instrument
+2. your instrument

-c. date(s) in conflict
+3. date(s) in conflict

-d. detailed explanation of the reason for the conflict
+4. detailed explanation of the reason for the conflict

 4. In the same or in a subsequent email, provide official documentation that clearly details the nature of the conflict.
 Depending on the type of conflict, this documentation may take the form of a doctor’s note, an email invite to an audition or competition, or a hiring letter/contract for a professional performance opportunity.

-5. If you are a wind player, percussionist, harpist, keyboard or principal string player, you must find a substitute for your part/s and name him/her on the petition.
+5. If you are a wind player, percussionist, harpist, keyboard or principal string player, you must find a substitute for your part/s and name them on the petition.
 No petition will be approved without this information.

 Deadlines for an Excused Absence Petition